awneet23/Lingo-Hack/README.md

 ### Dev-Time (CLI)

-1. You run `npx react-lingo init` to set up the project
+1. You run `node cli/index.js init` to set up the project
 2. You add English translation keys to `public/locales/en.json` as simple key-value pairs
-3. You run `npx react-lingo sync` which:
+3. You run `node cli/index.js sync` which:
    - Reads your `i18n.json` configuration
    - Finds new or changed translation keys in your source file (`en.json`)
    - Sends them to an LLM (via Lingo.dev)